 During a wedding ceremony, a singer will usually sing 3-4 songs, often as the bride arrives, during the signing of the register, and as the newlywed couple exit.

 During a reception or party, sets are usually 2 x 45 minutes with a 15-minute break between sets.
+Browse our wedding singers and contact your favourite to find out how they can perform for you.

 Sometimes – check with your singer how they plan to arrive!
 If they are transporting a keyboard and/or other kit, they will need a parking space near the door (or be able to unload near the door).

 Generally, you can expect to pay around £200 to £500 for a singer to perform two 45-minute sets.
+You can contact one of our talented singers for a quote today and to discuss your individual requirements.

 Various factors influence the price a singer will quote you: